Are orchestra musicians independent contractors? Landmark court case says no, musicians are employees.

-This spring, the U.S. Court of Appeals ruled that the musicians of the Lancaster Symphony were not independent contractors as the orchestra’s management asserted, but employees with the right to unionize.
-The musicians’ legal struggle took over eight years, but they eventually prevailed.
+In April 2016, the U.S. Court of Appeals ruled that the musicians of the Lancaster Symphony are employees.
+The orchestra’s management argued that musicians were independent contractors with no right to unionize.
+The musicians eventually prevailed after an eight year legal fight.

-It is odd that you can work for one orchestra, have three rehearsals and a performance of Beethoven Five, and be considered an employee, and yet you could do the exact same thing for another orchestra and be considered an independent contractor.
+It is odd that you can be an employee in one orchestra and yet do the exact same thing for another orchestra and be considered an independent contractor.
 It doesn’t matter if an orchestra is full-time or per service, the work is the same.
+Part-time has nothing to do with whether or not someone is an employee.

-Unfortunately, the IRS does not give a precise definition of what makes someone an independent contractor, but rather a list of characteristics to apply to each particular case.
-An employer, here orchestra management, will always prefer to have independent contractors for reasons I’ll explain below.
-The main argument that orchestras have for independent contractor status is that musicians provide their own instruments.
-But, the IRS says the key determinant is this:
+Unfortunately, the IRS does not give a precise rule to decide what makes someone an independent contractor.
+Rather, they have a set of guidelines.
+An employer will always prefer to have independent contractors.
+Orchestras say musicians are independent contractors because we have to provide our own instruments.
+But, the IRS says the key determinant is actually this:

 You are not an independent contractor if you perform services that can be controlled by an employer (what will be done and how it will be done).
 This applies even if you are given freedom of action.
 What matters is that the employer has the legal right to control the details of how the services are performed.

-There are a couple of important differences between being an independent contractor versus an employee.
+There are a couple of differences between being an independent contractor versus an employee.

-- Independent contractors receive a 1099, employees receive a W-2 at the end of the year.
-If you receive a 1099, you report your income and expenses on Schedule C; W-2 employees deduct unreimbursed expenses as an itemized deduction on Schedule A.
+- Independent contractors receive a 1099.
+Employees receive a W-2 at the end of the year.
+If you receive a 1099, you report your income and expenses on Schedule C.

-- Independent contractors pay Self-Employment Tax, which basically means that they pay both halves of the Social Security and Medicare payroll taxes.
-If you are an employee, your employer pays one-half of the tax (7.65%), and you pay the other half.
+- Independent contractors pay Self-Employment Tax, which means paying both halves of the Social Security and Medicare payroll taxes.
+For employees, your employer pays one-half of the tax (7.65%), and you pay the other half.
 Even a per service orchestra likely has several hundred thousand dollars in payroll each year, so 7.65% is a significant expense.

 - Employees have a right to unionize.

-- Musicians who are employees might have a right to unemployment and worker’s comp benefits, depending on their state.
-Employers pay unemployment taxes if they have employees, but not for independent contractors.
+- Musicians who are employees might have a right to unemployment and worker’s comp benefits.
+Also, employers pay unemployment taxes for employees, but not for independent contractors.

 FFM: Is the Lancaster Symphony ruling grounds to compel other per service orchestras to classify musicians as employees rather than independent contractors?